 Q7: What support is available for improving the emotional and social development of pupils?

 For some children, difficulties in their emotional and social development can mean that they require additional provision in order for them to achieve.
 We offer pastoral support from the Pastoral Team which includes June Taylor, the school’s Pastoral Manager.

-We are a Thrive School and four of our staff are Thrive Licensed Practitioners.
+We are a Thrive School and two of our staff are Thrive Licensed Practitioners.
 The Thrive Approach is a whole school approach designed to help children feel safe, to help them understand and manage their emotions and to have a positive self-image.

 Q8: How do you evaluate the effectiveness of the provision?